EngineHub/CraftBookDocs/source/install.rst

 3. Copy the CraftBook .jar file into the mods folder.
 4. Start your server.

 Check your server log for errors.
-If you encounter errors, see the :doc:`troubleshooting <troubleshooting/index>` page.
+If you encounter errors, see the ?? page.